 The Leach controllers have held up well through the years, but the computers and some of the other electronics became increasingly difficult to maintain.
 In the spring of 2011 we decided to replace the controllers and computers with new Leach Gen III controllers and PCs running Linux.
 This was our second run at project -- about five years ago I had tried to fix the situation by simply replacing the computers and the interface cards, without replacing the controllers.
 This proved to be Byzantinely complex, far more than I could manage, but at that time we bought some nice little computers made by Shuttle.
 These are almost unused and in good shape, so we have pressed them into service again.

 In the summer of 2011, Bob Barr hand-delivered the first system (Nellie) to ARC in San Diego.
 They replaced the interface cards, installed their latest software on the computer, and tuned up the system. it was delivered to MDM on 2011 September 14, and first mounted on the telescope on September 16.
-As of this writing, Echelle and Wilbur are at ARC.
-Templeton was shipped back to MDM in May of 2012 and is now in operation.
+As of this writing, Templeton and Wilbur are at ARC, and Echelle is to be shipped soon.
 All three of our controller-card boxes are being modified to take the new controller cards, so there is no turning back.

 In the old system, the venerable command-line oriented program CCDCOM served as a front end for the detectors.
 This had its idiosyncracies but was reasonably observer-friendly.